Marcus Thompson, Director

 4. A study of Performance Issues, including comparative recordings, analysis, and cultural context, in conjunction with preparing multi-track recordings of studied repertoire.

-Auditions for new members will take place via Zoom on Wednesday, August 12th.
+Auditions for new members will take place via Zoom on Monday, February 8th from 7-10pm.
 Please prepare two solo pieces of contrasting styles, as well as a short excerpt provided to you 24 hours prior to the audition.
+Each audition slot will be 8 minutes long and will include your two prepared pieces and sightreading excerpt.
+The audition jury may ask you to start and stop at their discretion.